Trae Romano is an Atlanta-based actor with a career to watch.

-ML: There’s so many new series on streaming services, have you binged anything lately?
+ML: There are so many new series on streaming services.
+Have you binged anything lately?

 TR: I’ve been watching Dave.
-It’s brilliant and Lil Dicky is hysterical.
+It’s brilliant, and Lil Dicky is hysterical.
 He did a great job for his first show ever.
-So many people that are on there are also represented by my agency.
+My agency also represents so many people that are on there.
 It’s such a cool story because so much of it is true.
 GaTa is the best character on the show.
 It’s such a great show.
 I also watched Catch-22, which was a limited series on Hulu.
-George Clooney is in it, and produced and directed a few episodes.
+George Clooney is in it and produced and directed a few episodes.
 It’s such a cool story.
-There wasn’t this huge story, it was just a feel-good WWII period piece.
+There wasn’t this huge story; it was just a feel-good WWII period piece.
 It was depressing and happy at the same time.

 ML: I adore Taika’s work.
 I just saw the news about him directing his own Star Wars movie.